Applications for entry in Fall, 2015 will be available in September, 2014.

 The departmental curriculum concentrates on Western classical music, but course offerings include a broad range of classes in popular music and jazz, world music, and music and technology.
 Many of these also fulfill general university graduation requirements as part of the Diversified Education Curriculum.

-Scholarships: The Department of Music offers a limited number of competitive scholarships to incoming students --- first year or transfer.
+Scholarships: The Department of Music offers a limited number of competitive scholarships to incoming students --- first year or transfer, which is determined during the February application process.
 Students may compete for scholarships in the areas of performance, composition, music theory, or music history.
-For additional information please see "Scholarships and Auditions" under "Undergraduate Information" (back one page).
+For additional information please see "Scholarships and Auditions" under "Undergraduate Information"

 Please notify the department if you wish to take this exam by calling (631) 632-7330.
 Bring several pencils with erasers to this exam and plan to arrive 15 minutes before the exam begins.